Atlantic Health Strategies

 • Entity formation: Register with the Secretary of State, obtain an EIN, and decide on ownership structure before the licensure clock starts.

 • Zoning and Certificate of Occupancy: Confirm the property is zoned for the specific use.
-Residential SUD in particular triggers local opposition in jurisdictions that read the Fair Housing Act narrowly.
+Residential SUD triggers local opposition in jurisdictions that read the Fair Housing Act narrowly.

 • Licensure application: Floor plans, policies and procedures, staff credentials, and a clinical program description go in together.
 Most states will not start your survey window until the file is complete.